Szlachta: Origins of szlachta surnames

 Bartosz Paprocki gives an example of the Rościszewski family taking different surnames from the names of various patrimonies or estates they owned.
 The branch of the Rościszewski family that settled in Chrapunia became the Chrapunski family, the branch of the Rościszewski family that settled in Strykwina became the Strykwinski family, and the branch of the Rościszewski family that settled in Borkow became known as the Borkowski family.
-Each family shared a common ancestor and belonged to the same knights' clan, so they bore the same coat of arms as the Rościszewski family.
+Each family shared a common ancestor and belonged to the same noble ród/house, so they bore the same coat of arms as the Rościszewski family.

-Each knights' clan/gens/ród had its coat of arms, and there were only a limited number.
-Almost without exception, there were no family coat of arms.
-Each coat of arms bore a name, the clan's call word.
-In most instances, the coat of arms belonged to many families within the clan.
-The Polish state paralleled the Roman Empire, and the szlachta had a different origin and structure in law than Western Europe's feudal nobility.
-The clan/gens/ród system survived the whole of Polish history.
+Each knights' noble house/ród had its coat of arms, and there were only a limited number.
+Each coat of arms bore a name, the ród/house call word zawołanie (battle cry).
+In most instances, the coat of arms belonged to many families within the noble houses/rody (singular: ród), but there were also herby własne (personal coat of arms).
+Polish nobility had a different structure in law than Western Europe's feudal nobility.
+The noble house/ród system existed throught the whole of Polish history.

 Heraldry

 Polish coats of arms in the Gelre Armorial (compiled before 1396), among them Leliwa coat of arms, Ogończyk coat of arms, Ostoja coat of arms (Ostoja knights' clan), Nałęcz coat of arms.

-Coats of arms were very important to the szlachta.
+Coats of arms were very important to the Polish nobility.
 Its heraldic system evolved together with neighbouring states in Central Europe, while differing in many ways from the heraldry of other European countries.
-Polish Knighthood had its counterparts, links and roots in Bohemia, e.g. Poraj coat of arms and in Germany, e.g. Junosza coat of arms.
+Polish Knighthood had its counterparts, links and roots in Bohemia, e.g. Poraj coat of arms and in the lands of what is now Germany, e.g. Junosza coat of arms.

 Families who had a common origin would also share a coat of arms.
-They would also share their crest with families adopted into the clan.
-Sometimes unrelated families would be falsely attributed to a clan on the basis of similarity of crests.
-Some noble families inaccurately claimed clan membership.
+They would also share their crest with families adopted into the ród.
+Sometimes unrelated families would be attributed to a ród on the basis of similarity of crests.
 The number of coats of arms in this system was comparatively low and did not exceed 200 in the late Middle Ages.
 There were 40,000 in the late 18th century.

-At the Union of Horodło, forty-seven families of Catholic Lithuanian lords and boyars were adopted by Polish szlachta families and allowed to use Polish coats of arms.
+At the Union of Horodło, forty-seven families of Catholic Lithuanian lords and boyars were adopted by Polish noble families and allowed to use Polish coats of arms.